selectivepaperclip/rpgm2renpy/README.md

   * /www/img
   * /www/js
   * /www/movies
+* The MV assets *must be decrypted* for the game to work. ".png" and ".jpg" files instead of .rpgmvp, etc.
 * Load the 'my-game' folder in the RenPy tools, start the game, hope it doesn't crash too much.

 ## VX Ace Support